toriziegler/PuppyLove/journals/taylor.md

   - showing data in profiles: how will we get each USER's information to connect to their Owner profile and Dog profile?
 This is something we will need to plan out as a team
   - connecting pictures to profiles: Now that we can upload photos, how can we save each user's information to a unique bucket folder?
 This will allow users to only have access to their particular photos which would be the most useful for a real world type application.

+  ## Sep 8, 2022

+  my internet cut out at 2PM so i had to take the passenger's seat today and helped stephen and Nicolas & Norton try to figure out the user authentication portion of the project.
+This is very important for us to get figured out because it is how we will connect all the information on the accounts.

+  we will need this in order to